Herts & Essex Border Ecumenical Area (HAEBEA)

 Methodist, Anglican and United Reformed Churches in Waltham Cross, Hoddesdon,

 Hertford, Ware and Watton-at-Stone.
-This Area is known by its initials HAEBEA.

-Within the Area, smaller groups of Churches sometimes have joint Services, and members of
+Within the Area, smaller groups of churches sometimes have joint Services, and members of

 Cheshunt Methodist / Christ Church, Waltham Cross LEP